ACM Creativity and Cognition 2019 and Designing Interactive Systems 2019.

-For either form of submission, we ask for a PDF in SIGCHI extended abstract format (templates available here) that will be a part of proceedings for this exhibition.
+For either form of submission, we ask for a PDF in SIGCHI extended abstract format (Download the Word Template, Download the Latex Template) that will be a part of proceedings for this exhibition.
 The extended abstract should be 2-10 pages.

 All selected artists will get a free day of registration for both conferences.
 We can also provide limited funding for travel and practical expenses related to the exhibition pieces.
 More details soon.